boltdesignsystem/bolt/packages/components/bolt-floating-action-buttons/README.md

-A sticky floating container for action buttons.
+A sticky list container for action buttons.

 ###### Install via NPM